-- In Dormouse Class we love to share a story and our grownups will tell you our reading sessions are some of the most special in our days. - We believe all children should be read to at least daily and in Dormouse we have dedicated sessions before lunch and at the end of the day - During these sessions a child gets to choose a book from two, we turn out the main lights and light our sensory corner - These sessions provide pupils with an opportunity to unwind after a busy half day as well as promote the value of stories - These sessions include chapters of longer books (we are fans of Enid Blyton's "Faraway Tree" and "Wishing Chair" volumes,) poetry, traditional tales, noisy books and more!
-Sometimes we even listen to some non fiction tales for example exerpts from "Bedtime Stories for Rebel Girls," narrating the lives of famous women who changed history!
+- In Dormouse Class we love to share a story and our grownups will tell you our reading sessions are some of the most special in our days. - We believe all children should be read to at least daily and in Dormouse we have dedicated sessions before lunch and at the end of the day - During these sessions a child gets to choose a book from two, we turn out the main lights and light our sensory corner or a special sensory video. - These sessions provide pupils with an opportunity to unwind after a busy half day as well as promote the value of stories. - Afternoon sessions include chapters of longer books (we are fans of Enid Blyton's "Faraway Tree" and "Wishing Chair" volumes,) poetry, traditional tales, noisy books and more!
+Sometimes we even listen to some non fiction tales for example excerpts from "Bedtime Stories for Rebel Girls," narrating the lives of famous women who changed history!
+This term we are hoping to start "The Water Babies."